 Cleaning and Lubrication

-In order to keep your weapon clean, you’re going to need solvent and lubricating oil.
-Now, I don’t even want to consider a world without Hoppes No. 9, I like the smell too much.
+To keep your weapon clean, you’re going to need solvent and lubricating oil.
+Now, I don’t even want to consider a world without Hoppes No. 9; I like the smell too much.

 To remove powder and lead fouling, any of the below will work just fine: